Hosting and bandwidth provided by MacAce.net.

 In a detailed follow up review for the iPhone 4 (CDMA) model, iLounge found that battery life was "virtually identical" to the GSM model.

-However, unscrewing two screws on the bottom of the iPhone releases the back panel and the 3.7V 1420 mAh Li-Polymer battery is readily accessible.
-Thankfully, the battery is not soldered in place, either, so replacement is quite possible for the technically inclined equipped with the proper screwdrivers.
+Nevertheless, unscrewing two screws on the bottom of the iPhone releases the back panel and the 3.7V 1420 mAh Li-Polymer battery is readily accessible.
+Thankfully, the battery is not soldered in place, either, so replacement is quite possible -- even fairly simple -- for a technically inclined and careful user equipped with the proper screwdrivers.

 Battery Life & Replacement Summary